 Distributing usernames and passwords while navigating COVID restrictions doesn't have to cause you stress!
-Here are a few recommendations and steps we suggest adopting:
+Here are some suggestions of adaptations:

 We have prepared a few customizable letters that you can share with your students and their families to help better explain the OurSCHOOL survey.